Single-Mode vs Multimode Fiber: Differences, Uses, and How to Choose

 Here’s a simple rule that works for almost every situation:

-Choose Single-Mode Fiber If:
+Choose Single-Mode Fibre If:

 • You need long-distance links